palantir/gradle-miniconda-plugin/README.md

 ### setupPython
 Sets up conda environment in the project running `conda create`.

+### condaBuildSetup
+Installs conda-build using `conda install conda-build`.

 ### condaBuild
 Builds and packages the project using `conda build`.
-The location of the built package can be changed through condaBuildOutputDirectory, default is build/conda-output.

 License
 -------